kazmiruk/supermetrics-test/README.md

 ## Commands

 - `docker-compose up dev` - start dev environment with exposing PORT (by default 8080).
-It uses nodemon to make development process easier
+It uses nodemon to make development process easier.
+Result can be observed on `http://localhost:8080`
 - `docker-compose run test` - run unit tests

 **No production setup is provided**